 Parking/Drop-off & Pick-up

 - Drop-Off and Pick-up will take place in the following locations: Front Circle, North, Northeast or South Lot.
 Students should enter the building at Door #3, Door #9, Door #43 or Door #53.

 - Second semester parking will be permitted for students with parking permits only at this time.
 Student parking is permitted in the following areas: A-wing lot and Northeast lot (behind the fieldhouse).
 Students may use the following doors to enter the building: Door #3, Door #9, Door #43 and Door #53.

 - All seniors and juniors were provided the opportunity to participate in the parking permit lottery during the first semester.
-Senior parking permits were distributed during the first semester.
+All parking permits have been distributed.

 - Maine Township HSD207 was informed on Aug.
 4 that PACE will NOT be running specific school routes indefinitely.
 This means there are limited routes for students that will pass by or close to our schools.
 Those routes are posted on the District 207 website at: https://maine207.org/transportation/.
 All individuals on a bus must wear a face covering, no more than 15 individuals will be on a bus at one time, and social distancing will be maintained to the greatest extent possible.

 - Please view our safety video for what to expect on arriving at Maine South as well as reminders on safety precautions.

 - All individuals are required to wear a face covering that covers the nose and mouth at all times while in any school building except those deemed medically exempt by a doctor and authorized by the school administration.
 Face coverings do not need to be worn outside if social distance is maintained.

 - All individuals are required to remain socially distant (6 feet apart) at all times when possible.

 - In order to allow cleaning and sanitizing, Restroom usage will only be allowed during class periods.
 This will also help to prevent overcrowding and maintain social distancing in the Restrooms.